influxdata/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

 ##### Adding new series and measurements

 Since TSI indices are immutable, we should not modify an index's sketch when a new series is added to the database.
-Instead we will update the in-memory sketches, and for durability we will then also update sketches we will keep in the WAL files.
+Instead, we will update the in-memory sketches with the series and measurement data we perist to the associated WAL file.

 ##### Removing series and measurements